Gothic War (248–253): Rise of Decius and King Cniva's invasion

-In the spring of 249, Decius, still in command of the legions of Pannonia and Moesia, was proclaimed emperor by his troops, decided to march against Rome to depose Philip.
+In the spring of 249, Decius, still in command of the legions of Pannonia and Moesia, was proclaimed emperor by his troops and decided to march against Rome to depose Philip.
 The resulting military vacuum inevitably attracted more invaders.
 The following year, the Carpiani invaded Dacia, eastern Upper Moesia, and western Lower Moesia.
 At the same time, the Gothic king Cniva, the successor of Ostrogotha, organized his forces and took the opportunity to attack the Romans as well.
 Cniva's forces apparently included Goths, Vandals, and Taifals, as well as some renegade Roman veterans.
 Given the description of the Scythians, provided by Zosimus, it is almost certain that there were no Sarmatian elements, such as the Roxolani.

 Cniva divided his army into two parts and sent about 20,000 of his soldiers to attack Moesia, which at that time was unprotected, and then to Philippopolis (present-day Plovdiv, in Bulgaria), while he himself led 70,000 men to Euscia (Novae).
-The general Trebonianus Gallus expelled Cniva from that region, he had to flee to Nikopolis.
+The general Trebonianus Gallus expelled Cniva from that region, driving him to flee to Nikopolis.
 As Emperor Decius approached, the Gothic king decided to head for the vicinity of Mount Haemus, and then set out for Philippopolis.

 With the departure of Cniva, Decius crossed Mount Haemus, perhaps through the Shipka Pass, and camped at Beroe (present-day Stara Zagora), where he was later defeated in a surprise attack by the Gothic king.
-His army was annihilated, and he was forced to return to Euscia, where he met with the Trebonianus Gallus, who was stationed with a large force to protect the frontier.
+His army was annihilated, and he was forced to return to Euscia, where he met with Trebonianus Gallus, who was stationed with a large force to protect the frontier.
 There Decius massed the army of this region and prepared for further conflicts.
 At the same time, Cniva laid siege to Philippopolis, which fell in the summer after enduring a long siege.
 The Gothic king then allied himself with the local governor, Titus Julius Priscus, against the Romans.

 The sack of Philippopolis motivated the emperor to act.
 After intercepting the Germanic partisans and repairing the Danubian fortifications, he set out to fight the Goths, who were surrounded by the numerically superior Roman forces as they attempted to retreat.
 Decius engaged them in the Battle of Abritus, at a site near the small town of Forum Terebronii or Abritus (present-day Razgrad).
 The Roman army was trapped in a swamp as it attempted to advance, and both the emperor and his son Herennius Etruscus were killed in action.